Diversity and inclusion

 - Advice on coaching for people managers

-- Mentoring and sponsorship opportunities to develop specific skills, including our Accelerating Female Leaders programme
+- Mentoring and sponsorship opportunities to develop specific skills

-- Coaching, mentoring and sponsorship initiatives via many of our employee networks including Embrace (ethnicity) and Pride (LGBT+)
+- Coaching, mentoring and sponsorship initiatives via many of our employee networks including Balance (gender), Embrace (ethnicity), Generations (age), and Pride (LGBT+)

-- Participation in external initiatives including the Network of Executive Women (“NEW”) Mentorship Programme, designed to support the development and advancement of women leaders across businesses in Southern China, the Mentoring Foundation’s FTSE 100® Cross-Company Mentoring programmes and the 30% Club’s cross-business mentoring programmes
+- Participation in external initiatives designed to support the development and advancement of leaders from under-represented groups, the Mentoring Foundation’s FTSE 100® Cross-Company Mentoring programmes, the 30% Club’s cross-business mentoring programmes and OUT Leadership’s Out Next programme

 We also share stories about our colleagues through our internal and external media channels to mark key diversity dates and highlight challenges, role models and best practice.
-Find out more on the HSBC NOW YouTube channel (opens in new window) and on other social media channels.
+Find out more on our HSBC LinkedIn page (opens in new window) (opens in new window) (opens in new window) and on other social media channels.